 Moreover, the company teamed with IBM Watson to improve the intelligence behind their digital health systems.
 Relying on advanced data analytics and Watson IoT insights, Nokia enriches its connected eHealth space with vitally important functionality.

 For example, pattern recognition based on the compilation of tracking data allows the company to better understand the behavior and needs of elders.
 What more, real-time data analytics can spot changes in their physical condition coming from wearables and alarm doctors or caregivers.
 In this case, the value of the digital transformation strategy goes way beyond the millions of saved dollars and can be measured in saved lives.

 The key speakers at IoT World in Santa Clara unanimously talked about the importance of innovation in the future of industries and economies.
-They saw connected technology and big data as the means for the companies to rebuild themselves, reinvent their business strategies and enhance their competitive advantages.
+They answered the question 'how does IoT contribute to big data?' and showed connected technology and big data as the means for the companies to rebuild themselves, reinvent their business strategies and enhance their competitive advantages.
 I believe the strategies behind the Empire State Building, UPS and Nokia demonstrate how exactly this transformation works and what results it can bring to the bottom line.